Funeral Live Streaming Services

 If it’s at a crematorium your funeral director will request the live stream and then send you some login details which you can forward on to whoever wishes to watch.
 They can often use these same login details to watch the service for a further 28 days after the service has ended.
 This is especially useful for people overseas who can’t watch the service live due to time difference.

-Usually the platforms for live-streaming at a crematorium are Obitus or Wesley Media.
+Usually the platforms for live streaming at a crematorium are Obitus or Wesley Media.

 What if the venue doesn’t have live streaming facilities?

-amazing company who can provide everything from high quality livestreaming and videography, to do-it-yourself streaming on your phone using their server.
+Don’t worry, we can still help.
+We work with an amazing company who can provide everything from high quality live streaming and videography, to do-it-yourself streaming on your phone using their server.
 Prices range from £495 for a professional videography service (multiple locations at an additional fee – e.g home, church, cemetery) and £95 for a do-it-yourself stream.
 We can liaise with them on your behalf, organise their parking, give instructions about the venue etc.

 Will the camera be really obvious?